sourcegraph/scip/Development.md

 - [bindings/](./bindings/): Contains a mix of generated and hand-written bindings for different languages.
-  - The TypeScript and Rust bindings are auto-generated.
+  - The TypeScript, Rust and Haskell bindings are auto-generated.
   - The Go bindings include protoc-generated code as well as extra functionality, such as for converting a SCIP index into an LSIF index.
     This is used by the CLI below as well as the